Piotr Klepczarek (footballer, born 1984)

 Piotr Klepczarek (born 12 July 1984) is a Polish professional football manager and former player.
-He most recently served as the manager of I liga club Warta Poznań.
+He currently serves as the manager of the Poland national under-16 team.

 Career

 In June 2010, he joined ŁKS Łódź on a two-year contract.

 Coaching career

 Klepczarek retired at the end of 2018 to accept a job offer as assistant manager for Poland U20.
 In August 2019, he was hired as a video analyst for the first team and individual coach for the youth teams of Stomil Olsztyn.

 In December 2022, he was appointed manager of III liga, group II club Świt Szczecin.
 In his second season in charge, Świt dominated their group and won their first-ever promotion to the third tier in May 2024, with four league games to go.

 On 27 August 2024, after leaving Świt by mutual consent, Klepczarek replaced Piotr Jacek at the helm of I liga club Warta Poznań, signing a deal until the end of the season, with an option for additional two years.
 On 10 March 2025, he was dismissed.

+On 1 April 2026, Klepczak took charge of the Poland national under-15 team, replacing Dariusz Gęsior.